 CPM does have capability to scan the AWS resources (EC2, RDS) automatically and schedule them for backup.
 To enable this, you must have added tag with key as “cpm backup” and value as your cpm backup policy name.
 If a policy with the defined name does not exist, CPM will create the policy.
 For this article, we have set up a WordPress site and launched two instances for this.
 We have configured ELB & AutoScaling on AWS as production website.
 We are using AWS Application based load balancer.

 In this article, we showed how CPM can help you achieve tag based automated backup of your web application.
 It is also important to note that when you setup AutoScaling with your WordPress instance, you should configure it such a way that it should also have tags with key “cpm backup” and key as policy name.
 This will ensure that any new instance that was spun up by Auto Scaling will be automatically scheduled for backup.

-Generally users plan backup of database for recovery but it is also important that you configure backup of your web server instance because it may have some log or configure data which might be useful for future recovery.
+Generally, users plan backup of database for recovery but it is also important that you configure backup of your web server instance because it may have some log or configure data which might be useful for future recovery.
 CPM will help.
-CPM, is an enterprise-class backup, recovery, and disaster recovery solution for EC2.
+CPM is an enterprise-class backup, recovery, and disaster recovery solution for EC2.
 It uses existing EBS volume and RDS database snapshot abilities to automatically take snapshots at regular intervals.